The Clear Edge

 Week 1: Mapped Current Bottlenecks

-She tracked one complete week.
-Every task.
-Every bottleneck.
-Every “I wish someone else handled this.”
+She tracked one complete week, capturing every task, every bottleneck, and every “I wish someone else handled this.”

 Current team capacity: